 Serial Number Range: 62xxxx-10xxxxx

-Notes: This dial type, while introduced within the same year as the Type 2, shows some signs of further refinement within the crown and font characteristics.
-As seen on the underline and exclamation point page, the Type 3 is one of the chapter ring dial types sometimes seen with an underline and (less commonly) with an exclamation point.
+General Notes: This dial type, while introduced within the same year as the Type 2, shows some signs of further refinement within the crown and font characteristics.

-The Type 3 dial’s distinguishing features are covered in the Type 1 and 2 pages by contrast against those dials but are repeated here for completeness’s sake:
+Distinguishing Characteristics: The Type 3 dial’s distinguishing features are covered in the Type 1 and 2 pages by contrast against those dials but are repeated here for completeness’s sake.

-Type 1 vs Type 3: The text and spacing between the Type 1 and Type 3 dials are also easily distinguished.
-First, notice the differences between the serifs in the lower bar of the L and the upper and lower bars of the E in Rolex – much larger and more angular on the Type 3.
-Also note the spacing of the L over “Oyster-Perpetual” – the left edge of the Type 1 L starts perfectly with the first P of ‘perpetual’ and ends over the R whereas the Type 3 L starts to the left of the P and ends over the E. Other small differences can be seen throughout the lower text.
+- Font Differences: The serifs in the lower bar of the L and the upper and lower bars of the E in Rolex are much larger and more angular on the Type 3.
+In the Type 1, the left edge of the L in Rolex lines up perfectly with the first P of ‘Perpetual’ and ends over the R whereas the Type 3 L starts to the left of the P and ends over the E.